MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 }
 {% endhighlight %}

-However, this puts the `cartridge` at the very end of the linear search.
-The cartridge contains all of the game's code, so every new instruction fetch was causing a worst-case linear-search.
+However, this puts the `cartridge` at the very end.
+The cartridge contains all of the game's code, so every time the CPU fetched a new instruction it got a worst-case linear-search.

 I experimented with an LRU cache, but found the best improvement by simply reordering those statements to put the most frequently-accessed components first.